Close Menu

 Myth: More Followers Guarantee Reach

-A smaller account with strong engagement can outperform a large inactive account.
+A smaller account with highly engaged followers can often outperform a larger account with an inactive audience.

 Myth: Hashtags Always Improve Reach